 Piercing the corporate veil

-Depending on the nature of the case, it may be more suitable to bring the claim against the company the defendant worked for, rather than the defendant themselves.
+Depending on the nature of the case, it may be more suitable to bring the claim against the company the defendant worked for rather than the defendant themselves.
 In civil fraud cases, it is possible to “pierce the corporate veil”, allowing civil fraud victims to pursue the directors of the company responsible for their loss.

 Third party disclosures

-Third parties, such as banks, estate agents and professional consultants, can also be key to the asset recovery process, as they often hold information that is not offered or available from the defendant.
+In asset recovery law, third parties, such as banks, estate agents and professional consultants, can also be key to the asset recovery process, as they often hold information that is not offered or available from the defendant.
 In some cases, it may be possible to apply to the court for a disclosure order to order a third party to disclose information.

 Third party claims

 It may also be appropriate to bring a civil fraud claim against a third party where there is sufficient evidence to show a third party participated in the fraud or benefited from it.

 At Saunders Law, we have advised and represented many individual and corporate clients throughout the civil fraud claims process.
 Our fraud recovery specialists assess the claimant’s evidence to decide on the most successful strategy, apply for interim injunctions that prevent the assets from being disposed of while the dispute is underway, and represent clients at trial and secure the recovery of their assets.